 10.5.
 If I leave my benefits in the Scheme what happens to them if I die before retirement?

-If you die before retirement and you have left your benefits in the Scheme your Spouse or eligible child would receive one-half of your leaving service pension, increased to the date of your death in line with statutory requirements.
-In addition, the value of any money purchase AVCs that you have contributed will be paid by the Trustee in accordance with Section 9.3.
+If you die before retirement and you have left your benefits in the Scheme your Spouse would receive two thirds of your leaving service pension, increased to the date of your death in line with statutory requirements.